Wenceslaus Anthony

-Vailankanni Wenceslaus Melchoir Anthony MNZM (28 September 1957 – 23 July 2017) was an Indian-born New Zealand businessman, the chairman and managing director of WA Marketing Ltd (WAML Group) and the chairman and Director of Pact Industries Pty Ltd, Australia.
+Vailankanni Wenceslaus Melchoir Anthony MNZM (28 September 1957 – 23 July 2017) was an Indian-origin New Zealand businessman.
 He was a recipient of the title, Member of the New Zealand Order of Merit and the Pro Ecclesia et Pontifice.

-Early years
+Early years & Career in India

-Anthony was born on 28 September 1957 in Myanmar, in a Tamil family to Anthony and Gracy.
-He had a brother and three sisters.
-He studied at Don Bosco, Calcutta and graduated with a B.Com (Hons), then a M.B.A. from Loyola College, Chennai.
-He was married to Susan and the couple had two children, Sneha and Akash.
-He died on 23 July 2017 at Apollo Hospital, Chennai, due to multiple organ failure.
+Anthony was born on 28 September 1957 in Myanmar, to an Indian family.
+He graduated with a B.Com (Hons) from St Xavier's college Kolkata, then an M.B.A. from Loyola College, Chennai.
+He was married to Susan and the couple had two children, Sneha and Akash (died July 2020).

-Career in India

 Anthony started his career at Godrej and Boyce and subsequently moved to Hindustan Computers Ltd. Later, he became the Deputy Director and Secretary to the Board of Studies for Loyola Institute of Business Administration in the well known Loyola College, Chennai, India.

 Career and other appointments in New Zealand

 Anthony migrated to New Zealand in 1999 and established WAML Group with offices in New Zealand, Australia, India, Sri Lanka, Singapore and other countries.

 In 2001 Anthony was member of New Zealand Ministerial Delegation to India with Paul Swain, Minister of Information Technology.

-He was also an important member of the Official Delegation of New Zealand Prime Minister John Key during his state visit to India in June 2011, where he attended a State Banquet with then Indian Prime Minister Manmohan Singh.
+He was also an important member of the Official Delegation of New Zealand Prime Minister John Key during his state visit to India in June 2011, where he attended a State Banquet with then Indian Prime Minister Manmohan Singh and was also part of Prime Minister John Key's delegation to Sri Lanka in Feb 2016.

 In June 2012, Anthony was appointed as a Director on the Board of Bank of Baroda in New Zealand.